PneumaSolutions/rim-manual-old/src/pricing.md

 Anyone can use RIM to assist another user for up to 30 minutes a day.
 These minutes do not need to be used in one sitting, and a usage meter will keep tabs on how many minutes you have on any given day.
 Throughout your 30 minutes, you may connect to any number of people, over any number of interactive sessions.
 # Consumer Pricing
 ## Passes
-Passes are useful if you're providing assistance on an as needed basis, as they allow you to do this regardless of whether you hold an active subscription or not.
+Passes are useful if you're providing assistance on an as needed basis.
 When you pay for a pass, that pass will wait patiently for you to activate it whenever you are able.
 This also means that you can hold several passes in storage and use them whenever they're needed.
 ### Incident Pass ($10)
 An incident pass will allow you to assist a single user for as long as is needed over a 24 hour period.
 At any point during the 24 hour period, reconnections can be made.
 So let's say you start out by setting up an overnight Windows re-installation.
 Once that machine is able to use RIM, you can come back and configure the end user's system as they see fit.
 ### Day Pass ($20)
 A day pass will allow you to assist several users over a 24 hour period.
 So if you have multiple errands to run, you'll want one of these.
 ## Unattended Access Subscriptions
-This allows you, as AN individual controller, to connect to a set number of physical machines, as well as configure them for unattended access.
+These plans allow you, as AN individual controller, to configure a set number of physical machines for unattended access.
 These plans are scalable (up to ten targets) in order to meet your needs.
 Whether you're simply looking to control your desktop from the road, or you're the go-to tech support for a few folks in your family, these plans have you covered.
+Note that the subscriptions do not concern interactive sessions, I.E. those initiated via a keyword.
+The incident passes and day passes described above can be used alongside a subscription to facilitate interactive sessions.
+If you don't have any passes, the daily 30 minute allotment is used.

   Number of Targets | Monthly Price | Yearly Price
   ---|---|---